yegorsokolov/BotCopier/README.md

 Trade events are stored in a small in-memory buffer before being flushed to `trades_raw.csv` on each timer tick or when the buffer reaches `LogBufferSize` lines.
 Set `EnableDebugLogging` to `true` to enable verbose output and force immediate writes for easier debugging.
 Metrics entries older than the number of days specified by `MetricsDaysToKeep` (default 30) are removed automatically during log export.

+### Run Metadata

+On start-up the observer EA writes `run_info.json` in the directory specified by `LogDirectoryName`.
+The file records the `CommitHash` input, model version, broker, list of tracked symbols and the MT4 build.

+The `scripts/stream_listener.py` helper writes a corresponding `run_info.json` under `logs/` the first time it processes a message.
+It captures the host operating system, Python version and available Python libraries.

+After completing a trial run commit both `run_info.json` files along with the generated logs so the environment can be reproduced later.

 ## Real-time Streaming

 On start-up the observer EA tries to stream each trade event and periodic